Yamaha Disklavier Power Supplies: Diagnosing & Rebuilding

 It spontaneously shuts down after a short time

 The piano runs for a few seconds, or perhaps even minutes, before powering off spontaneously.
 It might even play for a short period of time.
 Importantly, there will be no shutdown message displayed on the screen—power simply cuts out.
-This is different from a worn or unreliably power button, which will display a shutdown message.
+This is different from a worn or unreliable power button, which will display a shutdown message.

 There are loud whining or hissing noises